Magnus Olsen

 Magnus Bernhard Olsen (28 November 1878 – 16 January 1963) was a Norwegian philologist who specialized in Old Norse studies.
-Born and raised in Arendal, Olsen received his degrees in philology at Royal Frederick University in Kristiania, where he became a protége of Sophus Bugge.
+Born and raised in Arendal, Olsen received his degrees in philology at Royal Frederick University in Kristiania, where he became a protégé of Sophus Bugge.
 After Bugge's death, Olsen succeeded him in 1908 as Professor of Old Norwegian and Icelandic Literature at Royal Frederick University.
 In this capacity, he taught generations of Norwegian academics and teachers.

 Olsen's field of research centered on runology and Old Norse toponymy.
 Olsen was particularly interested in using evidence from runes and toponymy for the study of Old Norse religion.
 Olsen published a number of works on these subjects, which have been highly influential.
 He also edited a number of works, including the journal Maal og Minne, which he founded.

 During the German occupation of Norway in World War II, Olsen served as dean at his university and was involved with the Norwegian resistance movement.
 In his later years, Olsen's research centered on the Eddas and Skaldic poetry, on which he authored a number of influential works.
 He is widely considered the foremost Norwegian philologist of his time.

 Early life and education

 Magnus Olsen was born in Arendal, Norway on 28 November 1878, the son of merchant Ole Christian Olsen (1834–1887) and Therese Evine Olsen (1843–1926).
 He grew up in Arendal, where he gained his examen artium in 1896.
 Olsen subsequently studied philology at Royal Frederick University in Kristiania, where he took courses in Latin, Greek, German and Norwegian.

 From 1899, Olsen worked as a teaching assistant at Royal Frederick University.
 He came under the influence of the archaeologist and toponymist Oluf Rygh, and particularly the philologist Sophus Bugge.
 Bugge was widely considered Norway's greatest philologist at the time, but was in the process of losing his eyesight, and Olsen served as his assistant since 1902.
-By this time, Bugge was preparing him to become his successor at the University.
+By this time, Bugge was preparing him to become his successor at the university.
 Olsen received his cand.philol. degree at the head of his class in 1903.

 Photograph of Sophus Bugge, who was Olsen's mentor and predecessor as Professor of Old Norwegian and Icelandic Literature at Royal Frederick University in Kristiania.